top of page

 Accountants: Trying to make sense of royalties (spoiler: it's usually not much).

 We chose this life, yes.
 We love telling stories.
 We pour our souls, our savings, our sleepless nights into these creations.
 We learn, we grow, we invest.
 We try.
 And then, along comes the One-Star Bob/Karen with a review that offers nothing but a thinly veiled insult, proving only that they either didn't understand the book, didn't bother to check its intended audience, or are simply using it as a platform for their own perceived intellectual superiority.
-For the reviewers that boast about how low you rate books and the books you swear are written by AI.
-Please do the world a favor get a fucking job.
+For the reviewers that boast about how low THEY rate books and the books THEY swear are written by AI.

 So, please.
 The next time you're about to unleash your inner Bob or Karen, pause.
 Ask yourself: Is this feedback genuinely constructive?
 Does it help other readers?
 Or is it just a digital drive-by, aimed at tearing down someone's hard work with a single, thoughtless click?